 Most recently, Mamorsky was on the team of Robbins Geller attorneys who obtained a $34.5 million recovery in Patel v.
 L-3 Communications Holdings, Inc., which represents a high percentage of damages that plaintiffs could reasonably expect to be recovered at trial and is more than eight times higher than the average settlement of cases with comparable investor losses.

 Prior to joining the Firm, Mamorsky worked as a Deputy Attorney General in the New Jersey Office of the Insurance Fraud Prosecutor where he successfully prosecuted white collar defendants in cases involving fraud against the federal and state Medicaid program.
 Mamorsky was previously associated with a prominent Manhattan plaintiffs’ class action firm where his practice focused on securities fraud cases on behalf of institutional investors.

 Mamorsky an earned a Bachelor of Science degree at Vanderbilt University.
 He earned his Juris Doctor degree from New York Law School and completed a postdoctoral fellowship at Yale University specializing in corporate governance.
 Mamorsky has served as a guest columnist for the publication Morningstar Advisor where his articles focused upon changes to fiduciary duty standards in the aftermath of Dodd-Frank.
-In 2013, Mamorsky coauthored the book, “The End of Ethics and A Way Back, How to Fix A Fundamentally Broken Financial System,” which detailed lapses of corporate governance and breaches of fiduciary duty during the financial crisis.

 - New York Law School, J.D., 2010